A noncommutative integral on spectrally truncated spectral triples, and a link with quantum ergodicity

 There is a vast literature on $C^*$-dynamical systems, see~\cite[Section~2.7]{BratteliRobinson1987} for a start.
 In particular it has been a popular object of study in the field of quantum ergodicity, see e.g.~\cite{Zelditch1996}.

-In Connes's point of view, the automorphisms $\sigma_t$ on $S^*\A$ are the noncommutative analogue of geodesic flow.
-Recall that for compact manifolds this flow is said to be ergodic if the only measurable functions that are invariant almost everywhere under the geodesic flow are the functions that are constant almost everywhere.
-This definition is measure-theoretic in nature, and to translate it into a statement on spectral triples therefore define the noncommutative $L_2$-space on $S^*\A$, which corresponds with $L_2(S^*M)$ in the commutative case.
+Recall that for compact manifolds, geodesic flow is said to be ergodic if the only measurable functions that are invariant almost everywhere under the geodesic flow are the functions that are constant almost everywhere.
+This definition is measure-theoretic in nature, and to translate it into a statement on spectral triples we therefore define the noncommutative $L_2$-space on $S^*\A$, which corresponds with $L_2(S^*M)$ in the commutative case.

-\begin{prop} Let $(\A, \Hc, C)$ be a unital regular spectral triple where $D^2$ satisfies Weyl's law.
+\begin{prop} Let $(\A, \Hc, D)$ be a unital regular spectral triple where $D^2$ satisfies Weyl's law (Definition~\ref{D:WeylLaw}).
 The functional

-defines a finite positive trace on $S^*\A$. \end{prop} \begin{proof} This is well-known.
+defines a finite positive trace on $S^*\A$. \end{prop} \begin{proof} This is a standard result, see e.g.~\cite[Theorem~6.1]{CiprianiSauvageot2021} for a general formulation.
 We remark that the traciality of $\tau$ in fact follows from Theorem~\ref{T:Log-CesaroMean}, Widom's Lemma~\ref{L:Widom}, and the trivial identity